ggcarrots/django-carrots/source/install.rst

         ~$ pip3 --version
         ~$ pip3.4 --version

-    to find pip installed in your virtual environment.
-It will give you a path to your virtual environment directory.
+    It will give you pip version and a path to your virtual environment directory.

     If you can't find your ``pip`` or there is any problem after typing ``which pip`` (``where pip`` on windows) there could be a need to reinstall pip: